So, what’s your story?

 What did you learn about yourself from any of your previous relationships?

-If you weren’t here running your business or doing the work you do, what would you be doing instead?
+If you weren’t here running your business, what would you be doing instead?

 How has this pandemic affected YOU or YOUR BUSINESS here in the Driftless?

 One positive the pandemic did for us is it made people appreciate our kind of business a bit more.
 When big craft fairs got canceled, vendors were still able to sell in our market.
 And people were so very thankful to have somewhere to go.